vilicvane/thenfail/README.md

 });

 page.on('unload', () => {
-    // How can we cancel the promise chain?
+    // how can we cancel the promise chain?
 });
 ```